Ray Jones (chaplain): Early life and education

 Jones was born in Carmarthenshire, Wales, on 18 March 1934.
 He attended two independent boarding schools: St Michael's School in Carmarthenshire and Truro School in Cornwall.
-In 1946, his brother died after experiencing vivid deathbed phenomena; his father died in a road accident the following year.
-While at school, Jones was bedridden for a year with polio and told he would never walk again, though he later made a full recovery.

-He initially attended the University of Wales Trinity Saint David from 1951 to 1954.
-In September 1954, he matriculated as an undergraduate at two Oxford colleges: St. Catherine's College and Wycliffe Hall.
-He received his B.A. in 1957 and his M.A. in 1961.
+In 1951, he proceeded to the University of Wales, Lampeter, graduating with a B.A. in 1954.
+From 1954 to 1957, he trained for ordination at St. Catherine's College, Oxford and Wycliffe Hall, Oxford.
+He received his B.A.
+(Hons) in 1957 and his M.A. in 1961.

 Ordained ministry

-In September 1958, Jones was ordained in the Church of England at Exeter Cathedral by bishop Robert Mortimer.
+Jones was ordained as a deacon in 1958 and as a priest in 1959, at Exeter Cathedral by Robert Mortimer, Bishop of Exeter.
 He began his career as a curate at St David's Church, Exeter from September 1958 to July 1960.
 He was then curate at Tamerton Foliot from July 1960 to January 1961, and at the Church of St Mary, Bideford from January 1961 to September 1963.
 Following this, he was the school chaplain of Grenville College until July 1966.

 Jones joined the Royal Navy in September 1966.
-He was chaplain to several of Her Majesty's Ships, including HMS Illustrious, HMS Invincible, HMS Mercury, HMS Osprey, HMS Triumph, and HMS Drake, and served in the Falklands War.
+He was chaplain to several of Her Majesty's Ships, including HMS Drake, HMS Illustrious, HMS Invincible, HMS Mercury, HMS Osprey, and HMS Triumph, and served in the Falklands War.
 He also served as chaplain to RNH Mtarfa, the Royal Navy's main hospital in Malta, and to its senior base there.
 From 1977 to 1980, he was Director of Ordinands for the Royal Navy.
 In 1978, he returned to England to take up the post of Naval Director of the Royal Army Chaplains' Department, located in Amport House.
-On 11 June 1984, he was appointed an Honorary Chaplain to The Queen, succeeding bishop Noël Jones.
+On 11 June 1984, he was appointed an Honorary Chaplain to The Queen (QHC), succeeding bishop Noël Jones.
+During this time, he completed a preaching tour of Australia, New Zealand and Canada.

 In 1989, Jones left the Navy and was given the post of Warden and Director of the Divine Healing Mission.
 He has been semi-retired since 1997, when he left the Divine Healing Mission.
 Since 2009, he has resided in Steyning, West Sussex, where he is an honorary chaplain at St Andrew and St Cuthman's Church.